 ACCESS will provide a rigorous, relevant, and realistic curriculum that is accredited by the Western Association of Schools and Colleges (WASC), and aligned with local district and state standards.
 Information about curriculum and assessment is provided at enrollment, included in the School Accountability Report Card (SARC), and posted on the ACCESS website.
-The school will assist parents in understanding the state's academic content standards, assessment, and how to monitor and improve their children's achievement through presentations at Title I Annual meetings, ELAC/DELAC meetings, and parenting classes.
-Materials are also available in the Title I Parent Resource Center, school offices, and on the ACCESS website to help parents improve the achievement of their children.
+The school will assist parents in understanding the state's academic content standards, assessments, and how to monitor and improve their children's achievement through presentations at Title I Annual meetings, ELAC/DELAC meetings, and parent workshops.
+Materials are also available in the Parent Resource Centers, school offices, and on the ACCESS website.